Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Experiments

 \myparagraph{Visual comparison of attributed images.} In Figure~\ref{fig:qual_coco_baseline}, we find that our method, along with other baselines, can attribute synthesized images to visually similar training images.
 However, our method more consistently attributes images with the same fine-grained attributes, such as object location, pose, and counts.
 We provide more results in Appendix~\ref{sec:supp_mscoco_additional_analysis}.
 Next, we proceed with the counterfactual analysis, where we test whether these attributed images are truly \textit{influential}.

-\myparagraph{Tracking loss changes in leave-$K$-out models.} First, we report the change in DDPM loss for leave-$K$-out models in Figure~\ref{fig:coco_loss_change_baseline}.
+\myparagraph{Tracking loss changes in leave-$K$-out models.} First, we report the change in DDPM loss for leave-$K$-out models in \camready{Table~\ref{tab:big_results}}.
 Matching in plain pixel or text feature space yields weak performance, while deep image features, particularly DINO, perform better.
-Interestingly, DINO outperforms influence function methods at $K=4000$, despite not being trained specifically for the attribution task.
+Interestingly, DINO outperforms \camready{most} influence function methods at $K=4000$, despite not being trained specifically for the attribution task.
 Fine-tuning image features with the Customized Model benchmark, such as CLIP (AbC), shows some improvement.
 However, in general, the improvement is limited, indicating that transferring from attributing customized models to general models remains challenging~\cite{wang2023evaluating}.

+Among influence functions, \camready{DataInf performs poorly.
+According to the paper, the matrix inverse approximation DataInf uses is more suitable for LoRA fine-tuned models rather than text-to-image models trained from scratch.
+This approximation leads to poor performance.}

-Among influence functions, TRAK significantly outperforms JourneyTRAK.
-We hypothesize that this is because JourneyTRAK collects gradients only for denoising loss at timestep $t=400$, making it less effective for identifying influential images that affect the DDPM training loss different noise levels.
+TRAK significantly outperforms JourneyTRAK.
+We hypothesize that this is because JourneyTRAK collects gradients only for denoising loss at timestep $t=400$, making it less effective for identifying influential images that affect the DDPM training loss across different noise levels. \camready{On the other hand, D-TRAK is the best performing influence-function-based method, although the reason behind its strong performance is not well-understood~\cite{zheng2023intriguing}.}

 Our method consistently performs best across all $K$ values, outperforming both influence functions and feature-matching methods.
-For example, removing 500 images (just $0.42\%$ of the dataset) using our method is equivalent to removing 57.5k random images (48.6$\%$ of the dataset) vs. 51.6k images (43.6$\%$) and $\sim$44.3k images (37.5$\%$) images for the best-performing baselines, TRAK and DINO.